 Your ability to treat AI tools transformationally will be based more on your success of getting your staff involved than it will be on selecting the right AI tool supplier, or the best internal applications to deploy.
 AI is about trial and error, and being an inclusive, transparent leader will help ensure your success.
 After all, it’s about the people, people!

-Adopting new technology into your business can be challenging, but with the right marketing foundation and strategy, can have measurable impact.
+Adopting new technology like generative AI and other AI processes into your business can be challenging, but with the right marketing foundation and strategy, it can have a measurable impact.
 Unsure how to get started?
-Building a marketing foundation doesn’t necessarily require full-time leadership.
+Building a marketing foundation doesn’t necessarily require full-time marketing leadership.